 Section 2.1 Exercise Form.
-In order to exercise this Underwriter Warrant, the exercise form attached hereto must be duly executed and completed and delivered to the Company, together with this Underwriter Warrant and payment of the Exercise Price in cash or by certified check or official bank check for the Shares being purchased.
+In order to exercise this Underwriter Warrant, the exercise form attached hereto must be duly executed and completed and delivered to the Company, together with the Exercise Price in cash or by certified check or official bank check for the Shares being purchased.
 If the subscription rights represented hereby shall not be exercised at or before 5:00 p.m., Eastern time, on the Expiration Date, this Underwriter Warrant shall become and be void without further force or effect, and all rights represented hereby shall cease and expire.